-Students should come to class prepared with pens, pencils, and a spiral notebook for taking notes or assignments in class.
-Students should be prepared to take notes over lecture material if they choose.
-Electronic devices such as laptops, tablets or audio recording devices are welcomed
+Students should come to class prepared with pens, pencils, and a spiral notebook for taking notes or completing quizzes or assignments in class.
+Students should be prepared to take notes over lecture material.

-ATTENDANCE POLICY (\READ CAREFULLY)
+ATTENDANCE POLICY (READ CAREFULLY)

 "Punctual and regular class attendance is required of all students attending South Plains College.
 There are no excused absences.
 Students are responsible for all class work covered during absences from class, even in cases in which they are able to satisfy the instructor that the absence was unavoidable."
-(South Plains College Student Guide, 2011-2012, pp.20)
+(South Plains College Student Guide, 2012 - 2013, pp.29)

 "Whenever absences become excessive and, in the instructor's opinion, minimum course objectives cannot be met due to absences, the student should be withdrawn from the course."
-(South Plains College General Catalog, 2011-2012, pp.20)
+(South Plains College General Catalog, 2012-2013, pp.18)

-Due to the importance of the emergency medical information being taught, the instructor of this course defines excessive absences as missing the 3rd class day (or having equivalent tardies) in a course section.
+Due to the importance of the emergency medical information being taught, the instructor of this course defines excessive absences as missing the 4th class day (or having equivalent tardies) in a course section.
 A student who meets this criteria will be administratively dropped from the course by the instructor.

-- Tardies: (Definition): arriving any time after the class has started or not returning from an approved break after class has started. - Two tardies will be considered missing one class day and counted as such. - Work schedule is not an excuse for missing class. - Any exceptions to this policy must be discussed on an individual basis with the course instructor and the EMS Program Director. (i.e. student hospitalization, immediate family member death, etc.)
+- Tardies: (Definintion): arriving any time after the class has started or not returning from an approved break after class has started. - Two tardies will be considered missing one class day and counted as such. - Work schedule is not an excuse for missing class. - Any exceptions to this policy must be discussed on an individual basis with the course instructor and the EMS Program Director. (i.e. student hospitalization, immediate family member death, etc.)